Drug Evaluation Committee 2008-34 Change of Case Report Form to EDC

 I think the reason why Article 10 of the GCP requires the submission of a "sample case report form" is to confirm the contents of the report, but in the case of a change from paper to EDC (or vice versa), is it correct to think that there is no need to report the change to the IRB?
 I think it is not necessary to specify whether the "sample case report form" is in paper form or EDC when submitting a new application.

-Therefore, it is expected that the description regarding the description and submission of the CRF in the clinical trial protocol will be changed.
+Therefore, it is expected that the description regarding the description and submission of CRF in the clinical trial protocol will be changed.

-Reason for revision of opinion
+Reason for revision

 The quoted part from the former GCP operation notice (October 1, 2008, Pharmaceutical Affairs Bureau of Japan, No. 1001001) has been deleted.